shamanec/GADS-devices-provider/docs/setup.md

 ## Common
 ### Start MongoDB instance
-**NB** You should have already done this when doing the set up for [GADS UI](https://github.com/shamanec/GADS) The project uses MongoDB for syncing devices info between providers and GADS UI.
+**NB** You should have already done this when doing the set up for [GADS UI](https://github.com/shamanec/GADS) The project uses MongoDB for storing info and syncing info with GADS UI.
 The MongoDB instance does not have to be on the same host as the provider or GADS UI.
 You just need to provide the correct instance IP address and port for the connection.

 **Prerequisites** You need to have Docker(Docker Desktop on macOS, Windows) installed.